Proactive Dating Safety: Why Verify-First Wins (2026)

 Before you even swipe right, run a rapid screening on profiles that interest you.
 Save their main photo and run it through GuyID’s reverse image search.
 Check for the AI-generated photo characteristics detailed in our deepfake detection guide — excessive perfection, background artifacts, accessory inconsistencies.
 Look at their bio for the vagueness patterns that characterize scam profiles — generic language, no specific verifiable details, impressive-but-unverifiable career claims.

-This 30-second screening — performed before matching — filters out the most obvious fake profiles before they ever enter your conversation queue.
-In the reactive model, this screening happens after you’ve matched and started conversations.
-In proactive dating safety, it happens before you’ve invested a single minute of emotional energy.
+This brief screening can surface obvious inconsistencies before a profile enters your conversation queue.
+In the reactive model, screening often happens after conversations begin.
+In proactive dating safety, it happens before meaningful emotional investment.

 Stage 2: Post-Match Verification (Before Emotional Investment)